koonwill/git-commands/README.md

    ```

 5. **Merge:** To merge the work from `dev-foo` into the master branch, perform these steps:
-   > TODO: write a description of the steps and the git command(s) for each step
    1. step one
       ```
       git checkout master